mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 This strand is present in early constructionist research via Papert and Turkle's [-@papert_epistemological_1990] work on diversity in approaches to teaching coding.
 The authors examined behaviours and attitudes of young novice coders and found approach other that that dominant in contemporary research which they described as a formal, abstract approach "that emphasizes control and through structure and planning".
 They described alternative, concrete coding approaches.
 Techniques which facilitated concrete approaches include the use of tangible physical and digital objects, particularly those which could be shared within communities.

-We can use the distinction between concrete and abstract to examine the differences between two popular interpretations of computational thinking (CT).
+We can use the distinction between concrete and abstract to examine the differences between two interpretations of computational thinking (CT) popular in the field of computing education.
 The first is an influential take from Jeanette Wing focusing on varied elements of abstraction processes [@wing2011research].
 Many learning resources aimed at teachers present the underlying principle as four key pillars of CT: decomposition, pattern recognition, abstraction and algorithmic thinking [@bbc_bitesize_introduction_nodate; @dong_prada_2019].
 The essence here is to deal with concepts and principles as abstract and separate from the context of coding.

 <!-- was developed in response to a thought experiment "How do we describe what Tim, Shannon, and Renita are learning as they participate as designers of interactive media with Scratch?".  -->